-There are multiple forms of testing on the market that can help you to review your existing skills, knowledge and attributes, such as Imagine PhD used by researchers in Arts, Humanities and Social Sciences or My IDP for STEM researchers.
+There are multiple forms of testing on the market that can help you to review your existing skills, knowledge and attributes, such as Imagine PhD used by researchers in Arts, Humanities and Social Sciences or Imagine PhD used by researchers in Arts, Humanities and Social Sciences or Imagine PhD used by researchers.
 In our PDP guide below we refer to areas of knowledge, behaviours and attributes used in the Vitae Researcher Development Framework (RDF).
 Training provided by the RDC is aligned to the domain areas of the framework.